lshtm-genomics/omics-course/docs/connecting-linode.md

 ## 2. Start TigerVNC

 Start TigerVNC and enter the IP address followed by **:5901** that you have been provided and click connect.
-For example if you IP address is **178.79.189.111** then enter such as in the screenshot below
+For example if your IP address is **178.79.189.111** then enter such as in the screenshot below

 ![](img/tiger_vnc_1.png){: style="width:50%"}